Antarcticsiclepop/left4dead2-choreography-script/documentation/concept.md

 ## **Knowns bugs**

 * There cannot be more than one `Cue::` object with the same survivor orator under the same `Concept::` object.

-* Do not combine `Cue::` objects for orator entities with survivors, there is a bug that won't randomize evaluating the **cues**.

-* You may have many `Cues::` objects under the same `Concept::` object targeting orator entities, use the function `::randomize()` to arbitrary prompt any of the **cues**.
-Do not use the randomize option for survivors, there will be unexpected results.